Connect with a certified trainer for free

 Symptoms

-Signs and symptoms of posterior impingement syndrome include:
+Signs and symptoms of posterior impingement syndrome of the elbow include:

 • Pain at back of elbow, especially when throwing or serving in racket sports.